Internet-Draft dCBOR August 2024

 RFC Editor: please replace RFCXXXX with the RFC number of this RFC and remove this note.

-This document requests IANA to register the following CBOR tag in the "CBOR Tags" registry of [IANACBORTAGS]:
+IANA has registered the following CBOR tag in the "CBOR Tags" registry of [IANACBORTAGS]:

 Table 1: CBOR Tag for dCBOR